ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/Pseudocode.rst

     Get the users test and work grades.
 Tell the user they passed if their overall average is 60% or above.

 Would be bad pseudocode - it does not clearly explain what it means to get the average.
-Turning that into working code would require some problem solving, not just translation. ven the parts that do seem clear are not broken up into the kinds of statements a program uses.
+Turning that into working code would require some problem solving, not just translation.
+Even the parts that do seem clear are not broken up into the kinds of statements a program uses.

 The example shown below would be much more appropriate.
 The first tab shows pseudocode, the other two show that code translated into real programming languages.
 Don't worry too much about the details of the C++ or Python code, just how they closely correspond to pseudocode.
 There are difference between each language and pseudocode, but they are relatively minor (at least if you know the languages involved).

-..

 .. tabbed:: pseudoEx